awsdocs/aws-doc-sdk-examples/.kotlin_alpha/usecases/first_android_app/Readme.md

      }
     }

-**Note**: Be sure to specify your key values; otherwise, your Android application does not work.
+**Note**: Be sure to specify your key values and the Mobile number; otherwise, your Android application does not work.

 ### Create the SendMessage class